mets/METS-primer/Chapter-3.md

   </mets:structMap>
 </mets:mets>
 ```

-Additional attributes associated with the `<div>` element include ORDER,
-ORDERLABEL, CONTENTIDS, and xlink:label.
-Descriptions of all attributes
-supported by the `<div>` element appear above.

 Through its subsidiary elements, each `<div>` element points to the
 digital content that manifests it.
 It can do so through one or more